Flint Fleming

 Flint E. Fleming (born March 17, 1965) is an American former professional football player who played twelve seasons in the Arena Football League (AFL) with the Detroit Drive/Massachusetts Marauders, Orlando Predators, Tampa Bay Storm, Arizona Rattlers, Milwaukee Mustangs, Buffalo Destroyers, and Florida Bobcats.
 He lined up at offensive line, defensive line, fullback, linebacker, and tight end during his AFL career.
 He played college football at North Dakota State University and won three NCAA Division II national championships.
 He signed with the Atlanta Falcons of the National Football League (NFL) as an undrafted free agent in 1988 but did not play for them.
-After a one-year stint in the Canadian Football League, Fleming played in the AFL from 1990 to 2001.
+After a one-year stint in the Canadian Football League (CFL), Fleming played in the AFL from 1990 to 2001.
 He played in six ArenaBowls, winning three, and was named to the AFL's all-time ArenaBowl Team in 1999.
 In 2001, he was named to the AFL 15th Anniversary Team.
 After retiring as a player, Fleming was a coach in the AFL and af2 from 2002 to 2006.
 He temporarily came out of retirement in 2004 to play for the Quad City Steamwheelers of the af2.

 Early life and college

 Flint E. Fleming was born on March 17, 1965, in Madison, Wisconsin.
 He played high school football at Edgewood High School of the Sacred Heart in Madison, and earned all-city honors as a senior in 1982.
 He was also a letterman in basketball in high school.

 Fleming was a defensive tackle for the North Dakota State Bison of North Dakota State University from 1983 to 1987.
-He was redshirted as a freshman in 1983 after suffering a knee injury.
+He redshirted as a freshman in 1983 after suffering a knee injury.
 He was then a four-year starter from 1984 to 1987.
+He weighed 229 lb in 1985 and 262 lb in 1986.
 After the Bison's 1986 quarterfinal playoff game, Fleming was suspended by the NCAA for using anabolic steroids and missed the rest of the postseason as a result.
-He weighed 229 pounds in 1985 and 262 pounds in 1986.
 In 2003, Fleming claimed that in 1986 he had received calls from Nightline and Late Night with David Letterman in regards to the steroid suspension.
 Fleming also spent some time at linebacker and nose guard his senior year in 1987.
 The Bison won the NCAA Division II national championship in 1983, 1985, and 1986.
 Fleming totaled 209 tackles, 18.5 sacks, ten forced fumbles, two fumble recoveries, one interception, and 26 pass breakups during his college career.
 He graduated from North Dakota State with a double major in business administration and economics.